mtumilowicz/scala-akka-actor-workshop/README.md

         * default strategy
     * Escalate
         * supervisor doesn’t know what to do with it and escalates the problem to its parent
+* is too often misunderstood / abused
+    * use: try object, try-catch
+    * supervision is for when things are going really bad like exploding - try restarting
+* Death Watch feature
+    * allows an actor to watch another actor and be notified if the other actor is stopped
+        * signal: Terminated(actorRef)
+    * vs supervision: watching is not limited to parent-child relationships

 ## failure
 * actor provides two separate flows